somebodyawesome-dev/awesome-ascii/README.md

 # Sobel

-part of a command-line interface (CLI) application designed to process images using the Sobel edge detection algorithm.
+a command-line interface (CLI) command  to process images using the Sobel edge detection algorithm.

 This command reads an input image, scales it to the desired width, converts it to grayscale, and then applies the Sobel algorithm to highlight the edges.